forthy42/net2o/wiki/get-it.md

 either from the app store, or from [here](https://net2o.de/Gforth.apk).

-This installs Gforth with the Gforth icons, and a ready-to-run net2o icon.
-Just tap on the net2o icon to run net2o; you'll be asked to create a key on the first run, and to open up a key on any further run.
+This installs Gforth with the Gforth icons, and a ready-to-run net2o icon in the app drawer.
+Just tap on the net2o icon to run net2o;
+you'll be asked to create a key on the first run, and to open up a key on any further run.

 Get it for PC from source
 -------------------------